 - Observe the anger or jealousy without reacting to it

 - Just sit and see what comes up, try not to move your body too much because you want to get your deepest mind to accept the emotions and release them

 - When your alarm goes off in 15 minutes, say a thank you prayer and ask to heal the anger/ jealousy

 - Do this every day with any emotion that feels intense, keep doing it, until you start to feel a shift internally.
-You will know when the shift has come.
+You will know when the shift happens

-Journaling first thing in the morning or last thing at night, just half a page or a full page; allow yourself to write your emotions and thoughts down without editing.
-I’d suggest not reading what you wrote until the next day, just write what you truly feel and don’t judge yourself.
-It's very therapeutic.
+Journal first thing in the morning or last thing at night, just half a page or a full page; allow yourself to write down your thoughts and emotions without editing.
+Don't read what you wrote until the next day.
+This isn't a writing execise, it's a therapeutic exercises.

 How do you deal with anger towards God and envy towards friends?

 I look forward to hearing your feedback in the comments section below.